iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > Would be five stars but It would be rad if the app didn't send a weekly notification that notifications are on.
 I about soil myself Everytime.<br> :date: __2020-08-27 23:15:04__

-> This app does NOT use nor require GPS & does NOT track you.Nor does it ask for GPS.
-Only as good as others with the app notifications turned on.<br> :date: __2020-08-25 16:35:12__

-> This app will only be useful when a significant number of the 8.5 million Virginians have installed it.
-It doesn't take up much space, so I've done my part at no cost.<br> :date: __2020-08-25 16:14:53__

 #### 3-star reviews